paulorech/bmi/README.md

 # bmi
-Project to calculate the Body Mass Index using Express and PUG
+Project to calculate the Body Mass Index using Express and PUG and bodyParser to make the calculation